StorkST/CoreRussianVerbs/README.md

 # Core Russian Verbs for learners

-Purpose of the repository is to share knowledge and efforts to build a database about the the most frequent Russian verbs which are the most useful for any learner of the russian language.
+Purpose of this project is to share knowledge and efforts to build a database about the the most frequent Russian verbs which are the most useful for any learner of the russian language.

 This database/file can be used for example to:
 - learn conjugation